 Basically, differentiation is about knowing yourself as an individual and being able to separate who you are from your identity as a couple.
 This lets you as a spouse, see your spouse as human and relate to him or her with respect and generosity despite the differences you’re experiencing.
 We can let our spouse be his/her self without feeling threatened by it which is beautiful, because we married our spouse because of who they are, not so they can be like us!

 Differentiation also means that I don’t have to take responsibility for my spouse’s misbehaviour because I am not him (and vice-versa).
 I can choose to continue to show respect in the face of what I’m not liking.

-Differentiation gives us the option of avoiding the power struggles.
+Differentiation gives us the option of avoiding power struggles.
 Instead of dominating or being dominated, differentiation gives us the option of working together as a team.
-This is mental shift that says instead of us being opponents on this issue, we are actually partners on a team fighting the problem.
+This is a mental shift that says instead of us being opponents on this issue, we are actually partners on a team fighting the problem.
 The issue is the problem.
 The disagreement is the problem.
 Not you, or your spouse.
 This allows you to show respect towards your spouse while working out your differences and not getting lost in the power struggles.

 Here is another way to think about conflict and respect.

 When disrespect is present, we often see that our relationship is in a spat and we’re just at each other.
 It hearkens back to the dominate or be-dominated theme and we’re trying to establish who is worse.
 It is not helpful.

 This type of arguing comes down to two options:

 - You have to win and therefore become domineering.

 Both of these have a lot of disrespect involved, so we want you to look at a third option: